When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Namesakes: Eden Alene, Israeli singer.

-What Does the Name Eden Mean?
+What Does Eden Mean?

-How Popular Is the Name Eden?
+How Popular is the Name Eden?

 How Do I Pronounce Eden?